IFFHS: Men's winners

 The IFFHS World's Best Playmaker is a footballing award which, since 2006, is given annually to the best playmaker of the year, as chosen by the International Federation of Football History & Statistics (IFFHS).

 The award is awarded at the end of the year at the World Football Gala: the winning playmaker is awarded a gold trophy.
 Argentina's Lionel Messi has won the award a record five times.
-Spain's Xavi won the award four times, all consecutively, while Spanish compatriot Andrés Iniesta and Belgian Kevin De Bruyne both won the award two times each.
+Spain's Xavi won the award four times, all consecutively, while Belgian Kevin De Bruyne won the award three times.
 Barcelona is the club with the most wins, with ten in total.

 Lionel Messi was named the Best Playmaker since 2006 and the Best Playmaker of the Decade 2011–2020.

 Women's winners

-Dzsenifer Marozsán was named the Best Playmaker of the Decade 2011–2020.
+Dzsenifer Marozsán was named the Best Playmaker since 2006 and the Best Playmaker of the Decade 2011–2020.